advaith1/howtodiscord/.github/issue_template.md

 <!---
 For the following criteria, put an x in between the square-brackets if you've done what they've said.
 --->
-**Pre-request checks**:
+**Pre-report checks**:
-- [ ] I've written in British English.
+- [ ] I've tried in incognito mode, or another device.
+    - [ ] This issue still happens
+    - [ ] This issue doesn't happen anymore
+- [ ] I've checked the URL for any spelling mistakes
+    - [ ] This issue still happens
-- [ ] I've opened an issue about this if this is a major pull request.
+    - [ ] This issue doesn't happen anymore
-- [ ] I've ran this code on my own forks GitHub Pages page and it parses correctly.
-- [ ] I've followed the informal format guidelines
+    - [ ] I've been following navigation links (please include the path in Additional Comments)
+        - [ ] This issue still happens
+        - [ ] This issue doesn't happen anymore
+- [ ] I've checked all other open issues and pull requests, and none mention this.

 <!---
-Once you've filled this out, press 'Create pull requests' and one of the project maintainers will review it within 24 hours.
+Once you've filled this out, press 'Submit new issue' and one of the project maintainers will review it within 24 hours.
 Thanks!
 --->